Help us keep Otafest a safe, fun, and inclusive event (and keep the venue happy with us because we want to keep coming back).

 Please note as well, per our policies you may not bring any photography equipment that is self-supporting (e.g. light boxes, tripods, etc.).

-Always ask before handling a cosplayer’s prop and be considerate if they say yes.
+Always ask before handling a cosplayer’s prop and if they say yes, be careful when handling it.

-Always ask before touching a cosplay, even if it’s super sugoi cool and huge!
+Always ask before touching a costume, even if it’s super sugoi cool and huge!

 Cosplayers have worked weeks, months, or more on their costume and all of its components.
-Some of those components may be fragile.
+Some of those parts may be fragile.
 Please treat all props delicately and with respect.

 Only service animals are allowed in the venue.
 Please leave any other pets at home!